tamucc-gcl/lab_protocols/hic_01_crosslink_store.md

 2. Pellet suspension cells or detached adherent cells by centrifugation at 300xG for 5 minutes.
 3. Crosslink DNA by adding 1 mL formaldehyde solution (final concentration of 1%, v/v) to pellet & resuspend cells by inverting and flicking tubes.
 Incubate at room temperature for 10 minutes while inverting tubes.
 4. Add reagent to quench the crosslinking reaction and incubate at room temperature for 5 minutes with gentle mixing (slowly rock tubes)
-   * Either add XXX uL Glycine (final concentration of XXXmM)
+   * Either add 111 uL Glycine (final concentration of 200mM)
    * or add 176.5 uL, 5M Tris solution (final concentration of 750mM) to quench the reaction.
      *	Change from Glycine to Tris based on this protocol and links therein https://star-protocols.cell.com/protocols/71
 5. Centrifuge for 5 minutes at 300xG (if possible at 4°C).
 Discard supernatant into an appropriate collection container.